Skip to Content

-Rollers offer a simple way to create gorgeous curls without heat damage or other treatments and allow you to add volume and body to your hair.
+Rollers offer a simple way to create gorgeous curls without heat damage or the damage caused by chemical treatments.
+The best part?
+They allow you to add insane volume and body to your hair.
 Learning how to use hair rollers is easy, and you can do it at home.

 How to Use Hair Rollers: A Summary

-Hair rollers come in different sizes, so you have flexibility when styling your hair.
+Hair rollers come in different types and sizes, so you have flexibility when styling your hair.
 Follow these steps to add body and curls to your hair:

 How to Use Hair Rollers in 10 Easy Steps